Last updated: February 19, 2026

 The cost of an EV charger can vary depending on the specific type you want to purchase.
 They usually range from $300 - $1,000.
 It's important to remember that Level 2 and Level 3 chargers typically require professional installation, which often costs more than the charger itself.

-This rebate program will only provide rebates for specific make and models of chargers.
+Some of these programs will only provide rebates for specific make and models of chargers.
 Make sure to read all the program documentation before making any commitment to purchasing a charger.

 You can learn all the details for ACE EVsmart Program at the link below.